mv-2112/canonical-openstack-docs/how-to/install/maas-install.rst

 The space will be mapped to cloud networks in a later step.

 .. note::
-   While MAAS supports `_` in space names, sunbeam and juju do not.
+   While MAAS supports `_` in space names, Sunbeam and Juju do not.
    Avoid using `_` in space names.

 Choosing the MAAS resource tag